c-frame/aframe-extras/src/physics/README.md

 ```

 Note that CANNON.js cannot perfectly detect collisions with very fast-moving bodies.
 Doing so requires Continuous Collision Detection, which can be both slow and difficult to implement.
 If this is an issue for your scene, consider (1) slowing objects down, (2) detecting collisions manually (collisions with the floor are easy – `position.y - height / 2 <= 0`), or (3) attempting a PR to CANNON.js.
 See: [Collision with fast bodies](https://github.com/schteppe/cannon.js/issues/202).

+## Experimental

+The `kinematic-body` component is useful in FPS and third-person games, but is not intended for use with first-person VR experiences because it can jar the camera during collisions.

+- **kinematic-body**: Player-controlled body, which can move but is not affected (directly) by the physics engine.
+Intended for use on the player's model.
+Gravity and collisions are simulated, without giving full control to the physics engine.